-P 503.224.9560 • F 503.228.1285 • W MCKNZE.COM RiverEast Center, 1515 SE Water Avenue, #100, Portland, OR 97214 The phase assignments are meant to indicate the expected sequence of development rather than imposing any regulatory requirements; this allows the possibility for specific Development Nodes or properties within the Nodes to develop sooner or later than projected depending on site-specific conditions.
+P 503.224.9560 .
+F 503.228.1285 .
+W MCKNZE.COM RiverEast Center, 1515 SE Water Avenue, #100, Portland, OR 97214

+The phase assignments are meant to indicate an efficient sequence of development and are not suggested to be regulatory requirements; this phasing reflects the possibility for specific Development Nodes or properties within the Nodes to develop sooner or later than projected timelines depending on site-specific conditions and infrastructure opportunities and constraints.
 Each phase would take several years to fully develop.
-While there is likely to be some overlap between phases, to a large extent the phases would be sequential since subsequent phases rely on infrastructure constructed in prior phases.
-As shown in Figure 19, the consultant team estimates that Phase 1 may take up to 14 years to build out; Phase 2 may take up to eight years to build out; and Phase 3 may take up to four years to build out.
+Quantification of the time to ready Nodes for development by constructing required improvements is beyond the scope of Task 4 (time estimates for three sites within the study area were performed as part of Task 3 of the Washington County project).
+While there is likely to be some overlap between phases, to a large extent the phases would be sequential since subsequent phases rely on infrastructure constructed in preceding phases.

+To assess the ability of the market to utilize space in each Phase, the consultant team compared market demand to the expected floor area projected in each phase.
+As shown in Figure 19, based on market demand the consultant team estimates that Phase 1 may take up to 14 years for the projected floor areas to be absorbed by the market; Phase 2 may take up to eight years to be absorbed by the market absorbed by the market.
 These estimates were based on assumptions that the Sherwood properties would capture a graduated scale of projected growth at 20% to 30% over the first ten years and 45% to 55% over the subsequent 15 years.
-Market absorption is assumed to speed up in the back half of the forecast as land is assumed to be increasingly scarce in Tualatin.
+Market absorption is assumed to speed up in the second half of the forecast as land is assumed to be increasingly scarce in Tualatin.
+These market absorption timeframes do not directly account for the time required to construct roadways and utilities, mitigate wetlands, fill in quarry pits, or similar site preparation activities.

-SOURCE: Johnson Economics Figure 19: Approximate Development Timeframes per Phase
+SOURCE: Johnson Economics

+Figure 19: Approximate Market Absorption Timeframes per Phase